Transaction messages send data about rooms, prices, and packages to Google. There are two primary types of Transaction messages:

-- Itinerary Data: Define Room Bundle and itinerary-related data
+- Itinerary data: Define Room Bundle and itinerary-related

 - Hotel prices and inventory: Set the minimum price for an itinerary that meets certain requirements.
 For more information, see Updating Prices.
 You can also remove a room from inventory.
 For more information, see Removing Inventory.

 - Room Bundles: Set the itinerary prices for a combination of a physical room and a package of additional services.
-For more information, see Using Room Bundles.
+For more information, Room Bundles.

 The type and frequency with which you send Transaction messages depends on your delivery mode: